-

 Check our section on Driving Records in Hawaii to learn more about your driving record and how you can obtain a copy.

-HI Driver’s License Suspension, Revocation, and Cancellation
+Hawaii Driver's License Suspension, Revocation, and Cancellation

 Drivers can lose their driving privileges to suspension or revocation for certain violations.

-License Suspension: When a driver’s license is suspended, it means he can’t operate a motor vehicle for a certain (usually predetermined) amount of time.
-Generally, license suspensions span from 90 days to one year, but the judge or driver licensing agency will provide a time period specific to the situation.
+License Suspension: When a driver's license is suspended, it means he can't operate a motor vehicle for a certain (usually predetermined) amount of time.
+Generally, license suspensions span from 90 days to 1 year, but the judge or driver licensing agency will provide a time period specific to the situation.
 Once the time period is up, the driver can apply for license reinstatement.

 License Revocation: Generally, in Hawaii “license revocation” means “permanent loss of driving privileges.”
 Some cases might have extenuating circumstances, but everything is up to the judge and driver licensing agency.